Planting Garlic in Fall September 14, 2018 01:35 10 Comments

 In Alberta, it can be a bit tricky to overwinter garlic in the ground because of the occasional warm spells that can melt all the snow cover.
 If you plant in the fall, I would make sure that there is a very thick cover of straw protecting the garlic for the winter.
 Also, there is no rush to dig up your spring planted garlic.
 The bulbs can be replanted well into October or even November, as long as the ground hasn’t frozen yet.

-John on January 27, 2019 13:20
+Anonymous on January 27, 2019 13:20

 Marti, there aren’t too many critters that like to eat garlic, however, the odd one occasionally will taste a few here and there.
 We’ve had deer and woodchucks eat some plants in the past, but they do not usually find the garlic to be very appealing.
 Chances are that they won’t eat much more, however, you may want to fence the garlic off.